isaacs/jackspeak/README.md

         - `default` - A default value.
 If unspecified, opts default to `undefined`.

+        - `valid` - An array of valid values.
+If the user provides a value outside this set, it will throw an error.

         - `alias` - A string or array of options that this option expands to when used.
 This works the same as flag aliases, with the exception that you may include the string